dylane1999/StackOverflow_QuestionStatus_Classifier/README.md

 # Stack Overflow Question Status Classification

+## This project demonstaring binary and multiclass classifaction on stackOverflow.com data
+It involves using finetuned BERT models in order to classify question status into open/closed status and to attempt to prescribe some info as to why that quesation may have been closed with the multiclass BERT model.

+You can read more in the project report provided.

 #### In order to run the models it is recommened that you use google colab in order to avoid having to overwork your machine and to take advatage of gpu training

 ### Steps to reproduce results (colab)